virtualex-itv/vcf-fleet-automated-lab-deployment/README.md

 For VCF Offline Depot, you will need to have all required binaries/metadata downloaded using the new [VCF Download Tool](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vcf-9-0-and-later/9-0/deployment/deploying-a-new-vmware-cloud-foundation-or-vmware-vsphere-foundation-private-cloud-/preparing-your-environment/downloading-binaries-to-the-vcf-installer-appliance/use-the-vmware-download-tool-to-download-binaries.html).
 If you are a VMUG Advantage Member with VCP-VCF certification, you can refer to this [process](https://williamlam.com/2025/07/how-to-deploy-vvf-vcf-9-0-using-vmug-advantage-vcp-vcf-certification-entitlement.html) for setting up your VCF Offline Depot.
 Once your VCF Offline Depot is up and running, you can then populate the required fields below.

-For VCF Offline Depot, this must be setup in advanced
+For VCF Offline Depot, this must be set up in advance
 ```console
 # VCF Software Depot Configuration
 $VCFInstallerSoftwareDepot = "offline" #online or offline